venkateshness/Internship_HBN/3Source_Inversion_full_stack/readme.md

     * Hilbert transform on the bands

 * The `.ISC_&_noise-floor.py` does the following:
-    * Inter-Subject Correlation of cortical activity using estimated using Correlated Components Analysis (CCA) which was introduced by JP.
+    * Inter-Subject Correlation of cortical activity using estimated using Correlated Components Analysis (CorrCA) which was introduced by JP.
 Dmochowski et al. 2012
     * Stats -- Null distribution